It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin. Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the sea

 # Roger Federer‘s resurgence after a season with mononucleosis: the Swiss recaptures his position of the best player in the world becoming the fourth player of the Open Era (after Rod Laver, Bjorn Borg and Rafael Nadal) to win Roland Garros and Wimbledon within a season, in London he beats 16-14 in the 5th set Andy Roddick (their third Wimbledon final) which is considerably the longest set in finals in terms of games; thanks to this triumph Federer overcomes Pete Sampras‘ record of the most Grand Slam titles

 # Porec (Davis Cup, semifinal), the first match in which would have been played 5 tie-breaks if there hadn’t been required the two-game advantage in the 5th set.
-Radek Stepanek struggles past in the tallest player in history (211 cm) Ivo Karlovic 6-7, 7-6, 7-6, 6-7, 16-14 in a six-hour battle; Karlovic improves his previous world-record in aces from 55 to 78 (both achieved on clay!)… in other Davis Cup rubber (Rancagua) Nicolas Massu wins the longest 4-setter in history with a tie-break against Stefan Koubek (5 hours 14 minutes)
+Radek Stepanek struggles past the tallest player in history (211 cm) Ivo Karlovic 6-7, 7-6, 7-6, 6-7, 16-14 in a six-hour battle; Karlovic improves his previous record in aces from 55 to 78 (both achieved on clay!)… in other Davis Cup rubber (Rancagua) Nicolas Massu wins the longest 4-setter in history with a tie-break against Stefan Koubek (5 hours 14 minutes)

 # Juan Martin del Potro emerges as the fifth serious force in men’s tennis (joining Federer, Nadal, Djokovic and Murray), the young Argentinian does something that Djokovic and Murray couldn’t have done in the previous two years, namely he beats Federer in the US Open final, the triumph is more impressive in regard of the devastating win over Nadal in the semifinal